dotnet/docs/docs/framework/unmanaged-api/profiling/profiling-interfaces.md

 Provides methods to create EventPipe sessions, events, and providers.

 [ICorProfilerInfo13 Interface](icorprofilerinfo13-interface.md)
-provides methods to manage weak, strong and pinned handles wrapping objects.
+Provides methods to manage weak, strong, and pinned handles that wrap objects.

 [ICorProfilerModuleEnum Interface](icorprofilermoduleenum-interface.md)
 Provides methods to sequentially iterate through a collection of modules loaded by the application or the profiler.